8damon/K2-Detecting-Syscalls/README.md

 ![DBGXSHELL](./Media/DbgX.Shell.png)

-`K2` is a deliberately small kernel PoC for detecting direct-syscalls executed by frameworks such as SysWhispers (and children), HellsGate and frameworks using similar techniques.
+`K2` is a PoC for detecting direct-syscalls executed by frameworks such as SysWhispers (and children), HellsGate and frameworks using similar TTP's.

 ## SUMMARY

-The driver registers a few callbacks;
+The driver registers callbacks;

 - process creation
 - thread creation